 We are now accepting applications for the following projects.
 Please read and review as you will be asked to note your 1st and 2nd choices in the application (you also have the option of choosing only one).
 You should also note the specific desired qualifications for each position.

-Desired qualifications: Undergraduate at junior level with completed course work in chemistry.
+Desired qualifications: Undergraduate at junior level with completed course work in statistics or biostatistics.
+A statistics or related major preferred.
+Knowledge of the R statistical package.
 Interest in public health research.

 The SURE-EH application consists of an application survey, several short (300 word) essays, and up to 3 faculty references (email addresses).
-If you are ready to begin your application click HERE.
+The Application portal will open on April 20, 2020.
+You can access it then and begin your application by clicking HERE.